yishnu96/kashi/temples/bhairav-temples/intro.md

 ## Significance

 Kashi is home to eight main Bhairav temples, each representing different aspects of protection and spiritual significance.
 These temples are considered essential stops in the traditional Kashi pilgrimage.

+###  Write Specifically About Kaal Variava and Auste Bharirava